NebulousLabs/Sia/doc/File Contract Negotiation.md

    the most recent revision (the host signs last), the renter may not have the most recent revision.

-3. The renter will accept or reject the host's settings.
-If accepting, the renter will send a batch of download requests, which takes the form of a batch size followed by each of the requests in order.
-This request is followed by a file contract revision, which pays the host for the download bandwidth that is about to be consumed.
-The revision will be signed.
-The renter will also send a variable indicating whether another iteration is desired.
+6. The renter will accept or reject the host's settings.
+If accepting, the renter will send a file contract revision, unsigned, to pay for the download request.
+The renter will then send the download request itself.

-   A download request can either be a full sector or a partial sector.
-A full sector request will be followed by the hash of the sector.
-A partial sector request will be followed by the hash of the sector that is being partially downloaded, along with an offset and a length indicating which portion of the sector is being downloaded.
+7. The host will either accept or reject the revision.

+8. The renter will send a signature for the file contract revision.

-4. The host will either accept or reject the revision.
-If accepted, the host will upload all of the data.
-The host will indicate whether another iteration is okay.
-If another iteration is acceptable, the deadline will be reset to a minimum of 600 seconds.
-The host is expected to accept at least 1200 seconds of iterations.
+9. The host sends a signature for the file contract revision, followed by the data that was requested by the download request.
+The loop starts over, and the connection deadline is reset to a minimum of 600 seconds.